kensho-technologies/game-of-graphql/README.md

 (https://orientdb.com/public-databases/GamesOfThrones.zip).
 The world of Game of Thrones includes themes not appropriate for all audiences, discretion is advised.
 This project is being made available for educational and informational purposes.

+## License

+Licensed under the Apache 2.0 License.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+Copyright 2018 Kensho Technologies, Inc.